toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 If blacklab is not available, this is returning an error message "Failed to connect."

-The project also uses Mallet topic modelling.
+The project also uses Mallet topic modeling.
 Download and install it as described here http://mallet.cs.umass.edu/download.php.
 First create a Bin folder to store Mallet and install it into the Bin folder.
 Path to Mallet is recorded in constants.py

 ```
 mkdir Bin
 ```

-The project requirements can be installed with conda into a virtual environment named "base" by running the following command in the project folder (conda needs to be preinstalled):
+The project requirements can be installed with conda into a virtual environment named "base" by running the following command in the project folder (conda needs to be pre-installed):
 ```
 conda create --name base --file requirements.txt
 ```